The Ultimate Guide to Smart Investment Planning and Wealth Withdrawal Using Python

 current_month = 11 # Starting month: November

-# Apply monthly growth to all existing lots using the correct monthly growth rate
+# Apply monthly growth and age all lots

 for lot in investment_lots: